 • Then, invert the container onto the work surface and allow the dough to naturally fall out.

-• Sprinkle flour over the entire surface of the dough and gently pat the dough into a 14×9 rectangle.
+• Sprinkle flour over the entire surface of the dough and gently pat the dough into a 9×14 inch rectangle.

 • Then, using a bench scraper cut the dough into 8 pieces.
-I draw lines down the dough using flour to help guide me on where to cut.
+I draw lines down the dough using flour to help guide me on where to cut (see video below for demonstration).

 Bake the sourdough ciabatta bread